LeonGoretzkatju/LeonGoretzkatju.github.io/_posts/2020-10-01-releasing-not-pure-poole-v0-1-0.md

 - jekyll
 date: 2021-09-28 17:54 +0800
 ---
+## Brief
 Hello!
 Welcome to My personal website, my name is Liu Xiangchen, a senior student who is interested in Indoor SLAM Robotics and Geometric Segmentation.
 I am also the vice captain of Robotics Team in Tianjin University, participating in the [Robomaster](https://www.robomaster.com/en-US) on behalf of our school, I am responsible for the auto-aim system using the machine vision.
+## Research
+I am interested in SLAM, especially the Indoor SLAM, In 2021, I participated the development of the iTAM: an incremental tracking and mapping system using RGB-D camera as an research intern in Computer
+Aided Medical Procedures & Augmented Reality, Technical University of Munich.
+I am responsible for the scene completion using multi-level geometric constraints, 3D reconstrcution using the TSDF and the PlanarMesh.In my future research, I am eager to solve the pose estimation, accurate and intelligent map reconsturcion in the indoor environmenrt with low texture, where the traditional feature extraction algorithm based on Point will fail.